ajalan09/Progressify/README.md

 The mobile application was tested using the Time Profiler tool in XCode, and helped drastically increase the speed of the app by identifying time-heavy functions.

 ## How to use?
-The app is currently being beta-tested, and will soon be released on the App Store (hopefully by October!)
+The app was built as a passion project, and used internally.
+It is not available for public use.

 ## Credits
 * Your First iOS and SwiftUI App by Ray Wenderlich (Online Course available for Free!) - This course enabled me to learn SwiftUI